notthehoople/AdventOfCode/advent2023/README.md

 ### Day 7 - Camel Cards

+Long winded code.
+Could collapse part b into part a easily and reduce the amount of code but I'm behind on AoC so not going to do it.

 + [Day 7](cmd/day07/day07.go)

 ```
 ./day07 -part a -file input
+./day07 -part b -file input
 ```

 ### Day 8 - Haunted Wasteland